Stratford station: Services

-Stratford is a major rail hub with services operated by Greater Anglia, London Overground, the Elizabeth line and London Underground on the Central and Jubilee Lines.
+Stratford is a major rail hub with services operated by Greater Anglia, London Overground (on the Mildmay line), the Elizabeth line and London Underground (on the Central and Jubilee lines).
 The typical off-peak service in trains per hour (tph) is:

 Electrification

 All lines at Stratford are electrified, although a few passenger and freight services which pass through this station are hauled by diesel locomotives.
 At one time there were four different systems of electrification in use, a record for any station in London.
-However, since the diversion of the North London Line from the low-level to the new high-level platforms these trains have changed the electrical system they use while at this station.
+However, since the diversion of the North London line from the low-level to the new high-level platforms these trains have changed the electrical system they use while at this station.
 The remaining systems used are: